You can do many things to help knee pain, whether it's due to a recent injury or arthritis you've had for years.

 Do exercise.
 Cardio exercises strengthen the muscles that support your knee and increase flexibility.
 Weight training and stretching do, too.
-For cardio, some good choices include walking, swimming and water aerobics, stationary cycling and elliptical machines.
+For cardio, some good choices include walking, swimming, water aerobics, stationary cycling, and elliptical machines.
 Tai chi may also help ease stiffness and improve balance.

 Do use "RICE."
 Rest, ice, compression, and elevation (RICE) is good for knee pain caused by a minor injury or an arthritis flare.
 Give your knee some rest, apply ice to reduce swelling, wear a compressive bandage, and keep your knee elevated.

 Don't overlook your weight.
 If you're overweight, losing weight reduces the stress on your knee.
 You don’t even need to get to your "ideal" weight.
 Smaller changes still make a difference.